frontity/step-by-step-tutorial/tutorial/README.md

 # Frontity step-by-step tutorial

-{% hint style="danger" %}

-## Oops, you're here by mistake!

-This tutorial is still a work in progress.
-Much of it is still incomplete, and what does already exist is liable to change.

-If you'd like to know when this tutorial is finally published please [subscribe to our newsletter](https://frontity.org/#newsletter) and we'll keep you up to date.
-Otherwise [follow us on twitter](https://twitter.com/Frontity), we'll announce it there.

-Meanwhile, if you want an introductory guide to Frontity please follow [this tutorial](https://github.com/frontity-demos/2020-06-jsnation-workshop) until the one here is completed and published.

-{% endhint %}

 ## Welcome to the Frontity step-by-step tutorial

-> _**[TO DO]** Remove warning banner above._

 👋 Hi, and a very warm welcome to the Frontity step-by-step tutorial.
 We're thrilled that you're interested in learning Frontity.